 For active outbreaks, the dosage is two grams of Valtrex.

 Daily use can be too much for some people who have problems with their liver, since that is where Valtrex is processed.
 (3)

 Therefore, most people take it when they have an outbreak.

 Liver damage can show up as inflammation, abnormal enzyme levels, or hepatitis.

 Valtrex and the Kidneys

-Over time, the cumulative effects of taking Valtrex can damage the kidneys as well as the liver.
+Over time, the cumulative effects of taking Valtrex can also damage the kidneys.
 In tests, Valtrex was shown to cause acute kidney failure in certain patients.
-Those who experienced these Valtrex side effects to the kidneys:
+(4, 5) Those who experienced these Valtrex side effects to the kidneys: